About Our Program

 The M.ADS programme is designed to be completed in three years on a part-time basis (or two years on a full-time basis).
 The programme is geared to students who are already working in the field (e.g., Instructional Therapists in IBI programs, Behaviour consultants/Therapists in Community Behavioural Programs).

-The third option is a Graduate Diploma in Applied Disability Studies.
-This Diploma is meant for persons who already have a Master's degree or others with a Bachelor's degree who wish to upgrade their graduate education without completing a Master's degree.
+The third option is a Graduate Diploma in Applied Behaviour Analysis.
 Many students who already have a Master's degree may choose the Diploma program to take the approved ABA courses needed to become BCBA.
 The admissions requirements for the Grad Diploma are similar to the M.ADS (i.e., Honours degree, 75 average and relevant experience).
 Diploma students take the same courses as the M.ADS students.
 The course sequence will include ABA and non ABA courses.
+Students who do not wish to pursue an ABA diploma may consider a Diploma in Applied Disability Studies.
+Students who hold an undergraduate degree and who do not wish to complete a Master's Degree may apply for this option.

 To accommodate working students, we schedule courses on weekends (one Saturday and Sunday per month).
 We also offer intensive one-week courses, usually in the spring.
 However, we reserve the right to offer courses at other times, especially for full-time students.
 It is likely that one could use their work experience to fulfill the practicum course requirements (provided that the required supervision could be arranged).
 If an ABA student works in an ABA setting and is receiving supervision from a qualified supervisor, then the student has the opportunity to earn a Master's degree as well as the necessary course work and experience hours to apply to BACB to take the exam for BCBA.
 We offer a series of practicum courses for those ABA students who are unable to arrange supervised experience.
 Courses are generally offered in Hamilton, Toronto and St. Catharines.
 Please read the FAQ for details.